Classic Antarctica Cruise Aboard the Ushuaia

 Price per Person

-- A limited amount of twin cabins (except suites) are available for single occupancy at 1.5 times the share rate.
+- A limited number of twin cabins (except suites) are available for single occupancy at 1.5 times the share rate.

 - Suites for single occupancy may be reserved at 2 times the share rate.